 Diesel

-Diesel is particularly formulated to function with diesel engines and is most typically found in diesel engine motor vehicles.
-Diesel engine motor vehicles include 18-wheelers, railroads, buses, and boats, among other things.
+Diesel is particularly formulated to function with diesel engines and is most typically found in diesel-engine motor vehicles.
+Diesel motor vehicles include 18-wheelers, railroads, buses, and boats, among other things.
 It is another distillate fuel made from crude oil.

 Gasoline

-Like diesel, gasoline fuel is derived from crude oil, but it has slightly different additives that alter its composition.
-Gasoline fuel is blended with ethanol.
-“Most motor gasoline presently marketed in the United States includes roughly 10% fuel ethanol by volume,” according to the US Energy Information Administration.
+Like diesel, gasoline fuel is a form of crude oil, but slightly altered with added additives.
+Gasoline is blended with ethanol.
+According to the US Energy Information Administration, “Most motor gasoline marketed in the US includes roughly 10% fuel ethanol by volume.”

 Gasoline vs. Diesel